-5. Whatever you do, don’t use a fake address!
+5. Don’t use a fake address!

-And the cost of a post office box is well worth it.
+The cost of a post office box is well worth it.

 - If you hope to make money online, here are several more tips I recommend before getting started.

-- Also, if you don’t yet get the Useletter, I share tips like these every week.
+- Also, if you don’t yet get the Useletter®, I share tips like these every week.

 Was this helpful?
 Please share it!